kwikteam/phy-doc/plot.md

 All of these plots are highly interactive and let you explore your data effectively.

-More interactive and static visualization routines (for publication-ready plotting, for example) will be added in future versions.
+More interactive and static visualization routines (for publication-ready plotting, for example) will be added in future releases.

+#### Keyboard and mouse shortcuts

-### Pan and zoom
+#### Pan and zoom

 * pan: `arrows`, left-drag
 * zoom: `+`, `-`, wheel, right-drag